simottardi/derma-app-front/README.md

 ## How it works

 Patient can log in and add an entry for they "eczema journal".
-Each entry represent a day, and the patient can register -
+Each entry represent a day, and the patient can register:
 - how itchy they feel,
 - personal notes for that day
 - whether they took their medications
-- and can upload a picture of their eczema for that day The patient can see on a graph how their itchyness changes through the days.
+- and can upload a picture of their eczema for that day
+- a graph shows the patients how their itchyness changes through the days.

 ## Table of contents